Burcu Esmersoy: Career

 In 1997, she was placed third runner-up at the Miss Turkey beauty pageant.
 The same year she represented Turkey at Miss International in Tokyo, Japan where she won the "Miss Friendship" title.
 She began her broadcasting career in a children's programme aired on Kanal D and joined CNN Türk's Sports News in 2000 and worked there until 2005 as sports presenter, coordinator as well as foreign news editor.
 In April 2006, she joined NTV MSNBC and started presenting the Spor Servisi programme.

 She competed in the first season of the reality show Dancing with the Stars (2010–2011) and hosted the second season (2011–2012) of the same competition.
 In 2013, she hosted Popstar, based on the British television music competition Pop Idol.
 She also hosted TV8's Ver Fırına, Turkish version of the British television baking competition The Great British Bake Off and co-hosted ATV's Elin Oğlu, based on the South Korean talk show Non-Summit.

 Personal life

 On 28 February 2005, Burcu Esmersoy married Scuderia Ferrari Formula One's sponsorship and marketing manager Massimo Cusimano at the Turkish Consulate-General in Paris, France and later in Bologna on 28 October 2006.
 For a short span of time, Burcu Esmersoy lived in Maranello, Emilia-Romagna which is the home of Ferrari S.p.A.
 The couple divorced in 2008.
 From May 2018 to September 2019, Esmersoy was married to Berk Suyabatmaz.
+In September 2023, she married computer game designer Nazım Akmandil.